 Financial aid applications came about because it has become more and more difficult to afford the full cost of a school’s announced tuition.
 Note here that announced tuition doesn’t necessarily mean the per child cost of education.
 Some schools base their tuition on the cost of education (which every school should – but that’s another article for another day), but whatever figure is published is usually an arbitrary number based on several factors – most notably the cost of education and the amount that is appropriate for the market the school is in.
 If there are families that cannot afford that figure, then an application for financial aid should be handled by a third-party so that all information is securely stored, and that “top line” calculations are made in way that is consistent across the board.
 Certainly, adjustments can be made due to a family’s particular circumstance, since aid calculations are based on and confirmed by the previous year’s financial data.

 Financial aid, however is need-based.
 If there is no financial need, then the families can be awarded a tuition assistance package that may have scholarships, work-study programs or other means to reduce the amount of tuition the family has to pay to the school.
 Please note the terminology used in the paragraph.
 The terminology your school uses may be different; the point is that financial aid is NOT synonymous with tuition assistance.
-If it helps to get everyone on the same page, create a lexicon that clearly explains the differences in the meanings of the terms your school utilizes.
+If it helps to get everyone on the same page, create a lexicon which clearly explains the differences in the meanings of the terms your school utilizes.
 If you award a financial aid package, then you’ll have to find a way to differentiate “need-based aid” from “scholarship awards.”
-Also remember that earned funds (like work-study, tuition reduction for working a school event or even scrip credits) which inure (that is, directly benefit) to a family may be considered as taxable income.
+Also remember that earned funds (like work-study, tuition reduction for working a school event or even scrip credits) which inure (that is, directly benefit) a family may be considered as taxable income (check with your local tax advisement professional).

 All that said, let’s break this up into 3 items: the applicant, timing and the cost of applying.

-Then what about those families with significant financial that need who don’t have $25 or $30 or so to spend on a financial aid application?
-If they are enrolling their child in your school, and you know they have financial need (because they told you so in your interview with them), are you only going to award them $20?
+Then what about those families with significant financial that need who don’t have $40 or so to spend on a financial aid application?
+If they are enrolling their child in your school, and you know they have financial need (because they told you so in your interview with them), are you only going to award them $30?
 You’re probably going to award them much more than the cost of the application.
 Therefore, it is beneficial for the family to apply for aid once they have seen your school and have determined that this is where they want their children to be educated.
-Further, if parents are complaining about paying $25 or $30 to apply for financial aid because that’s a hardship for them, then what happens when they’re expected to pay three-figures in tuition (or more) month after month when their children are enrolled in the school?
+Further, if parents are complaining about paying $35 to apply for financial aid because that’s a hardship for them, then what happens when they’re expected to pay three- or four-figures in tuition month after month when their children are enrolled in the school?